Yes it's 100 outside but you know I like it hot! Red Pork Chili Colorado, Fry Bread & Yellow Lemon Buttercreams. Yum.

 1/4 tsp of extract or flavoring - I used lemon extract

 Work with hands to dough that sticks together, then roll into log or press into a candy mold.
 Place on wax paper or parchment paper.
 Dry for 1 hour then turn over and dry on other side.
+Store in cool place.
+These can be frozen up to 3 months.

 Thank You beautiful Charo for helping me have fun while cleaning my kitchen!
 So Caliente!